Sustainable Transportation

 BGSU Shuttle Service

 Six new shuttles now operate on propane, a form of natural gas.
 Conversion costs were funded by the Student Green Initiatives Fund.
-The new conversion will reduce the busses carbon footprint by 24%, furthering BGSU’s Climate Action Plan.
+Propane reduces the bus' carbon footprints by 24% compared to diesel, furthering BGSU’s Climate Action Plan.
 Propane fuel is more economical, saving money for both BGSU and its students!

 Continuing with the Office of Sustainability’s transportation initiative, BGSU University Libraries has provided two Dero bike FixIt stations courtesy of the Friends of the University Libraries.
 These stations are free to the campus community.
 Use the QR code on the station to access bike repair instructions.